 I'll just lay on Yoda Matt until my walker is here.

-My husband takes Abby for a long walk (or a run) before he showers and goes to work and a short walk when he gets home from work while I get the dinner dishes done (with the size of our kitchen, I opted for space during the remodel, not a dishwasher).
-If I'm working from home she gets to go out into the fenced yard for some play time throughout the day, weather permitting, and if I'm at the office she has a dog walker come by once or twice, depending on the expected commute time home.
+My husband takes Abby for a long walk (or a run) before he showers and goes to work and a short walk for both dogs when he gets home from work while I get the dinner dishes done (with the size of our kitchen, I opted for space during the remodel, not a dishwasher).

 Rolling in someone else's yard is more fun than rolling in my own!